-Investment Strategy Review: The Lambeth Pension Fund has also adopted best practice (similar to that of the private sector) by being one of only a handful of Local Government Pension Scheme (LGPS) Funds to review its investment strategy alongside the Triennial Valuation.
-Officers of the Fund have worked with the Fund's investment adviser to develop recommendations, which were subsequently adopted by the Council.
+Investment Strategy Review: Following the triennial valuation in 2016 where the funding level improved to 80% from 72.6% in 2013; the Lambeth Pension Fund adopted best practice (similar to that of the private sector) by being one of only a handful of Local Government Pension Scheme (LGPS) Funds to review its investment strategy alongside the Triennial Valuation.
+Officers of the Fund worked with the Fund's investment adviser to develop recommendations, which were subsequently adopted by the Council.
 These modify the existing strategy and build on its success.
-In 2017-18 the Fund will look to implement its new strategy.
+In 2017-18 the Fund has implemented a majority of its new strategy.
+Key areas are as follows: